-The global medical wearable devices market was worth more than USD 3.2 billion in revenue in 2015 and is expected to cross USD 7.9 billion in 2020, growing at a healthy CAGR of 19.8% during the forecast period.
+The global medical wearable devices market was worth more than USD 3.2 billion in revenue in 2016 and is expected to cross USD 7.9 billion in 2021, growing at a healthy CAGR of over 19.5% during the forecast period.

 Wearable medical devices are defined as devices with sensors attached to the body that detect and monitor changes in body signatures of various areas and organs.
 The growth of the global wearable device is driven by several factors, the most important being the technological innovation.